RInkalshah93/ERA-V2-Assignment_Rinkal-Shah/S7 Assignment/README.md

 # Step 2
 ## Target:
 1) Added GAP
-2) Added Dropout to all layer after Relu
+2) Added Dropout to all layer
 3) Almost gain good result with less parameter then step_1

 ## Results: